MaryMet/pands-project/README.md

 The shape prompt showed that the dataset I downloaded has 5 columns and 150 rows.
 The columns prompts showed the titles of each column THe class prompt named the flower variety/class and the number of data points collected for each class - i.e 50 The head prompt prints out the first ten rows of the dataset.
+The first ten lines are data points collected from the Setosa class.
+This is how the data was compiled/listed.
+The tail prints out the last ten lines of the data set.
+This data belongs to class virginica - because of how the data was compliled/listed.
 The unique prompts is a different method of naming the variet/class and the data points collected for each.

+### Scattergraphs ###

 I created a number of scatterplots from the basic to  more complex.
 I used different libararies (matplotlib and seaborn) to give resources for my graphs.
 I used different dimensions on each axis, (dimensions being sepallenth, sepal width, petal length, petal width), in the hope that I can use them to clearly distinguish between the species.

 My initial scatterplot - all points were blue in colour.
 There was no distinguishing between the species. using the seaborn library I was able to give each specied a specific colour or hue.
 My first graph using seaborn had sepalwidth on y axis and sepallength on y axis. i also added a legend - class setosa is blue, veriscolor is orange and virginica is green.
 On this graph the blue points (setosa) was clustered together and orange (versicolour) and green (virginica) were mixed up.
 This clearly shows that setosa is easily identifying .
 Veriscolour and virginica are indistinguishable from each other when those two dimensions are being compared. ( There was one blue spot separated form the cluster)